What is the Reverse Diet?

 This process generally occurs over a period of weeks to months and should be slow and controlled.

-Your calorie intake is slowly increased over this time as you listen to your body and allow your own appetite to control how many calories you need.
+Your calorie intake is slowly increased over time as you listen to your body and allow your own appetite to control how many calories you need.

 Practically, this looks like eating until you have reached the sensation of “fullness” or being “satiated”.